William Fowler (makar): Secretary to the queen

-In 1589 he was appointed to the diplomatic mission to Denmark to arrange the marriage of James VI to Anne of Denmark with John Skene.
-He was a paid negotiator for the city of Edinburgh, charged with raising the profile of the burgh.
+In 1589, he was appointed to the diplomatic mission to Denmark to arrange the marriage of James VI to Anne of Denmark with John Skene.
+Fowler was a paid negotiator for the city of Edinburgh, charged with raising the profile of the burgh.
+John Craig wrote to Tycho Brahe to introduce the members of this embassy.
+He included Fowler's name in a postscript, saying he was a young man worthy of friendship.

 Fowler wrote from Denmark about the progress of the marriage negotiations to the English ambassador in Scotland William Ashby who forwarded his letter to William Cecil.

 King James sailed to Norway to meet his bride.
 On 28 November 1589, at Oslo, Fowler was appointed private secretary and Master of Requests to Anne of Denmark.
 He retained these positions when Anne went to England.

 Fowler returned to Scotland before James VI, and planned to rejoin the royal party in Denmark in April 1590.
 The English diplomat in Edinburgh Robert Bowes reported to Burghley and Walsingham that Fowler had obtained two letters in cipher, one to the Earl of Erroll and the other mysteriously addressed to "Assuerus the Painter".
 Fowler gave the letters to the Provost of Edinburgh, Sir John Arnot to show them to the Privy Council.
 The Earl of Bothwell said the letters meant nothing to him, Bowes thought they looked like letters he had previously seen which referred to alleged Catholic and Spanish plots.

 Fowler left Scotland for a while on 17 September 1591 with the Laird of Buccleuch, and seems to have attended the University of Padua.
 At this time Giacomo Castelvetro, an Italian writer, served James VI and Anne of Denmark as a language tutor and secretary.
-He lodged at Janet Fockart's house where the ambassador Robert Bowes stayed, and Eleanor Bowes made friends with his wife, Isotta de Canonici, the widow of Thomas Erastus.
+He lodged at Janet Fockart's house where the ambassador Robert Bowes stayed, and Bowes's wife made friends with his wife, Isotta de Canonici, the widow of Thomas Erastus.

 Fowler taught the queen the art of memory, a subject upon which he also wrote a now lost treatise.
 John Geddie, a calligrapher, was also a secretary to the queen.
 He drew out a Latin acrostic poem for a manuscript of Fowler's discourse on the history of mathematics titled 'Methodi, sive compendii mathematici'.
 This work was not printed.